Bobli0322/Bobs-file-backup-assistant/README.md

 the default filecmp.cmp function (shallow=True) still returns True.\
 The downside is for large files, it takes a long time to compare file content.

-Tested on Windows 8.1 and Linux.
+Tested on Windows 8.1.\
+May also work on Linux.

 A self-contained windows executable is provided.